ravendb/docs/version_2/docs/studio/Bundles/Replication.markdown

 For a deeper look into resolving conflicts with the studio read [here](http://blogs.hibernatingrhinos.com/12609/dealing-with-conflicts-in-ravendb-studio)

-You can read more information about the Quotas Bundles [here](../../server/scaling-out/replication?version=2.0)
+You can read more information about the Replication Bundle [here](../../server/scaling-out/replication?version=2.0)